‘General Hospital’ Friday Spoilers: Sonny Catches Up, Willow Blasts Shiloh, And Kevin’s Out Cold

 — General Hospital (@GeneralHospital) March 21, 2019

-Previews detail that Jordan, Margaux, and Laura will all be talking about Kevin during Friday’s show too.
+Previews detail that Jordan, Margaux, and Laura will all be talking about Kevin during Friday’s show, too.
 Ava will remain in rough shape, but General Hospital spoilers note that she’ll be talking to someone about how she is protecting that person.
 Elsewhere, Brad will be rattled and Julian will be asking some questions.

-Sam is determined to expose Shiloh to save Kristina, but General Hospital spoiler suggest that she may not be able to maintain an upper hand in this situation for long.
-She’ll talk with Jason again about this sensitive situation and the coming week will be intense as this storyline moves forward.
+Sam is determined to expose Shiloh to save Kristina, but General Hospital spoilers suggest that she may not be able to maintain an upper hand in this situation for long.
+She’ll talk with Jason again about this sensitive situation, and the coming week will be intense as this storyline moves forward.

 Dante will seemingly arrive home to reunite with Lulu, but he’ll have her scared as she thinks someone is breaking into the home.
 Sadly, General Hospital spoilers point toward this being a short-lived and complicated reunion, as Dante will soon leave town again.

-Viewers have a lot to look forward to with Friday’s show and General Hospital spoilers hint that the coming week will be a wild one too.
+Viewers have a lot to look forward to with Friday’s show, and General Hospital spoilers hint that the coming week will be a wild one, too.
 Stay tuned for additional teasers heading into the next few shows and don’t miss the complicated conversations on the way with this March 22 episode.